-Area Center: Greenwood Title: Business Consultant Start Date: February 8, 2018
+Area Center: Clemson Title: Business Consultant Start Date: February 8, 2018

 QUESTION: What was your career track prior to joining the SC SBDC network?
 ANSWER: I have over 20 years of professional experience in consumer finance, management, and consulting.
 Prior to coming on board with the SC SBDC, I served as the C.F.O. for a non-profit organization and owned a financial counseling business.
 My experiences as a Branch, District, and Regional Manager in the field of consumer finance allowed me to develop expertise in continuous process improvement, auditing methods for internal operations, and succession planning techniques.
 As a former small business owner and supervisor, I appreciate the challenges entrepreneurs face on a day to day basis and enjoy seeing small businesses grow and thrive.